What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 Not ego.
 Not boredom.
 Something deeper.

 Jeff Bezos founded Amazon.
-Third-richest person alive at $250 billion.
+Third-richest person alive at $253 billion (behind Elon Musk and Sergey Brin as of January 2026).
 But that's the surface.

-What produces someone who builds infinite games while everyone else plays finite ones?
-His personality type explains it.
+What produces someone who builds infinite games while sometimes refusing to play?

 TL;DR: Why Jeff Bezos is an Enneagram Type 8

-• He builds systems that protect what he cares about.
+- He builds systems that protect what he cares about.
 Amazon's customer obsession.
-Blue Origin's mission to protect Earth by expanding into space.
+Blue Origin's mission to protect Earth through space expansion.
 Same pattern, different scales.

-• His "regret minimization framework" led him to leave Wall Street security for an uncertain startup.
+- His "regret minimization framework" led him to leave Wall Street for an uncertain startup.
 Take charge rather than be controlled by circumstances.

-• The 10,000-year clock.
+- The 10,000-year clock.
 The "Day 1" philosophy.
-He thinks in terms of lasting legacy, not quarterly earnings.
-Investors had to wait.
-He was patient.
+He thinks in lasting legacy, not quarterly earnings.

 What is Jeff Bezos's Personality Type?